Old Man Murray: Legacy

-Though the site has been defunct for several years, many leaders in the video game industry consider the site fundamental to both game design and video game journalism today.
+The Old Man Murray website is still online As of 2024, but for archival purposes only; the site has not been updated since 2002.
+Though the site has been defunct for decades, many leaders in the video game industry consider the site fundamental to both game design and video game journalism today.
 In March 2011, Rock Paper Shotgun's John Walker asked games industry figures for commentary of the site's legacy after he found the website's Wikipedia article was nominated for deletion.
-Gabe Newell, the CEO of Valve, likened the site to "the Velvet Underground of post-print journalism".
 Bryan Lee O'Malley, creator of the Scott Pilgrim series, attributes his inspiration and success of the series on the Old Man Murray's comedic treatment of video games.
 Both Mike Wilson of Gathering of Developers and Roman Ribarić of Croteam believed that without the strong interest from Old Man Murray toward the Serious Sam demo, ultimately leading to the founding of Croteam, the game "would likely have died in the hands of whatever internal team the property was handed to".
 Popular video game critic and satirist Ben "Yahtzee" Croshaw cites Old Man Murray as a major influence for his style of highly nitpicky writing and humor and has consistently praised games that Faliszek and Wolpaw worked on.